fivetran/dbt_github/README.md

 ### Define database and schema variables
 #### Option A: Single connection
 By default, this package runs using your destination and the `github` schema.
-If this is not where your Github data is (for example, if your Github schema is named `github_fivetran`), add the following configuration to your root `dbt_project.yml` file:
+If this is not where your GitHub data is (for example, if your GitHub schema is named `github_fivetran`), add the following configuration to your root `dbt_project.yml` file:

 ```yml
 vars: